-- Nurse Unit Managers shall have minimum of 8 management hours per week.
-These hours are indirect nursing hours and therefore a patient load is not to be allocated. - Maternity NUM and afternoon shift ward in-charge shall be rostered not to include a patient load. - After Hours Manager will be rostered not to include a patient load - Level 2 Registered Nurses shall be allocated sufficient non-clinical time to undertake portfolio requirements. - Days off following night duty shall not include the sleep day following the worked night shift, unless by mutual agreement.
+- After Hours Manager and Theatre NUM will be rostered not to include a patient load - Level 2 Registered Nurses shall be allocated sufficient non-clinical time to undertake portfolio requirements. - Days off following night duty shall not include the sleep day following the worked night shift, unless by mutual agreement.

-5. Grievance Procedure
+5. Workload matters and Grievance Procedure